1. WGO global perspective—resource-sensitive guidelines and “cascades"

 The risk of HCV transmission in a monogamous heterosexual relationship appears to be very low (1.2% or lower) and the maximum incidence of HCV transmission through sex was 0.07% per year or approximately one per 190,000 sexual contacts .

 3.1 Natural history

-The infection can range in severity from a mild illness lasting only a few weeks to a serious (acute infection) or lifelong illness (chronic infection).
+Infections can range in severity from a mild illness lasting only a few weeks to serious illness (acute infection) or lifelong illness (chronic infection).
 Approximately 80% of patients infected with HCV will become chronically infected, and most of these patients will show evidence of chronic hepatitis.
 The incubation period is 14–180 days (average 45 days), and no vaccine against hepatitis C is currently available.

 - Male sex